MathieuLoutre/grunt-aws-s3/README.md

 aws_s3: {
   options: {
     accessKeyId: "<%= aws.AWSAccessKeyId %>", // Use the variables
-    secretAccessKey: "<%= aws.AWSSecretKey %>", // You can also use environment variables
+    secretAccessKey: "<%= aws.AWSSecretKey %>", // You can also use env variables
     region: 'eu-west-1',
   },
   staging: {